Predicted CLV model

 Build a predicted CLV model

 You can build a predicted CLV model from the Customer 360 page.
-Each database that is a “customer 360” database and contains the Merged Customers, Unified Itemized Transactions, and Unified Transactions tables may be configured for predictive modeling.
-You may use other tables in that database that are unique by Amperity ID to extend predictive models.
+Any database that contains the Merged Customers, Unified Itemized Transactions, and Unified Transactions tables may be configured for predictive modeling.

 Important